wws19125/jquery.leaderboard/README.md

 #jQuery Leaderboard
 A plugin to generate simple leaderboard tables.
+Leaderboard lets you compare rankings across different categories, it's a one of the popular used forms of statistical analysis model.

 ##Getting Started